-As you can see, coverage is a bare minimum and will not cover the price of the item that can be damaged or broken.
+As you can see, coverage is a bare minimum and will not cover the price of the item.

-In case you have a lot of valuable things like T.V.’s, marble tops, glass, antique furniture, valuable items or pictures, you would most likely will need and want to get an additional insurance to make sure that in case of an accident you will be covered and protected.
+In case you have a lot of valuable things like T.V.’s, marble tops, glass, antique furniture, valuable items or pictures, you would most likely need and want to get an additional insurance.
+To be sure that in case of an accident you will be covered and protected.

-Major carriers usually use their own insurance – I would never, never suggest you to use insurance with a major carrier, only because insurance that they have will not satisfy your requirements.
+Major carriers usually use their own insurance.
+I would never, never suggest you use insurance with a major carrier, only because insurance that they have will not satisfy your requirements.

-Rent a truck – when you rent a truck I would suggest to make sure that you have cargo insurance, in case of an accident you will have coverage that will help you cover the expanse of your loss.
+Rent a truck – when you rent a truck I would suggest making sure that you have cargo insurance.
+In case of an accident you will have coverage that will help you cover the expanse of your loss.

-Don’t take a risk – call our professional, licensed moving company and ask us for moving help.
-We will get you our trained professionals who know what are they doing.
+Don’t take a risk – call our professional, licensed moving company and let us help you make your move.
+We’ll get you trained professionals who provide elite moving services.